Our 10 Must-Read Stories — the OZY Highlight Reel | www.ozy.com

 Why you should care

-From surprise sausage sales to a granny flat fix, here is the best of OZY this week.
+From mapping voter apathy to making ugly fruit juice, here is the best of OZY this week.

-This week we learned a few curious facts: Volkswagen sells a lot more sausages than cars and there’s a county in the southern U.S. where practically nobody votes (Why?
-As it goes, that’s not so easy to find out).
+Well, it’s been a particularly interesting week with Trump, Boris and Bibi all ending up on the ropes.
+It’s all been so much, that some might be asking who cares?
+Speaking of apathy, this interactive of voting patterns in the U.S. shows exactly where people do — and don’t — go to the polls.

-We also found out a way to help fix the housing crisis in the U.S. and met a determined inventor trying to tackle the world’s water crises.
+When it comes to caring about the planet and its people, we learned about new products being made from ugly and waste food, and we met a woman fighting for housing rights for all in Portugal.

 Much more >>